berlin-ab/github-tracker-cli/README.md

 `github-tracker-cli` is an attempt to make the management of an open source project that has external and internal priorities easier.

-### Commands:

-`missing-stories`:

-Look through all Pivotal Tracker stories and find ones marked with a 'github-issue' label (by default) and with a title starting with "[Github Issue #123] Some title".
-If there are open issues that do not have a corresponding story, display a url to the issue so that a story can be created for the issue.

 ## Installation